Fukaya Categories as Categorical Morse Homology: Introduction

 \section{Introduction}

-To realize ``compact, smooth" global objects as glued together from simpler local pieces, one often pays the price that the local pieces are ``noncompact" or ``singular".
-For several representative examples, one could think about compact manifolds versus cells and simplices, smooth projective varieties versus smooth affine varieties and singular hyperplane sections, vector bundles with flat connection versus regular holonomic $\cD$-modules, or perhaps most universally of all, irreducible modules versus induced modules.
+To realize ``compact, smooth'' global objects as glued together from simpler local pieces, one often pays the price that the local pieces are ``noncompact'' or ``singular''.
+For several representative examples, one could think about compact manifolds versus cells and simplices, smooth projective varieties versus smooth af\/f\/ine varieties and singular hyperplane sections, vector bundles with f\/lat connection versus regular holonomic ${\mathcal D}$-modules, or perhaps most universally of all, irreducible modules versus induced modules.

-In this paper, we explain how a similar pattern holds for exact Lagrangian branes in Weinstein manifolds: complicated branes can be systematically glued together (in the homological sense) from simple but noncompact branes.
-If the initial branes are compact, then Seidel's theory of iterated Lefschetz fibrations and their vanishing cycles and thimbles~\cite{Seidel} provides a complete solution, both theoretically and computationally.
-For applications to areas such as mirror symmetry and geometric representation theory, it is useful to go further and consider noncompact branes from the start.
-When the Weinstein manifold is a cotangent bundle, constructible sheaves capture the structure of all branes, compact and noncompact alike, and in particular, organize the gluing relations between local and global calculations~\cite{NZ, N, NSpr}.
-Our aim here is to turn to another basic structure of a Weinstein manifold and decompose branes along its unstable coisotropic Morse cells.
-One can interpret the resulting presentation of the Fukaya category as a categorical form of Morse homology.
+In this paper, we informally sketch how a~similar pattern might hold for exact Lagrangian branes in Weinstein manifolds: it should be possible to systematically glue together (in the homological sense) complicated branes from simple but noncompact branes.
+If the initial branes are compact, then Seidel's theory of iterated Lefschetz f\/ibrations and their vanishing cycles and thimbles~\cite{Seidel} provides a~complete solution, both theoretically and computationally.
+For applications to some questions in geometric representation theory, it is useful to go further and consider noncompact branes from the start.
+When the Weinstein manifold is a~cotangent bundle, constructible sheaves capture the structure of all branes, compact and noncompact alike, and in particular, organize the gluing relations between local and global calculations~\cite{ N, NSpr, NZ}.
+We turn here to a~basic structure of a~Weinstein manifold and discuss decomposing branes along its unstable coisotropic Morse cells.
+One can interpret the resulting proposed presentation of the Fukaya category as a~categorical form of Morse homology.